Master in Meteorology

 The Master's students will acquire the following basic knowledge and abilities during their studies:

 - Capability of thinking in physics concepts

-- Knowledge of the fundamentals of and the interrelations in Meteorology, its basic procedures and scientific methods, and, building on this knowledge, the ability to work autonomously,
+- Knowledge of the fundamentals of and the interrelations in meteorology and atmospheric physics, its basic procedures and scientific methods, and, building on this knowledge, the ability to work autonomously,

 - Ability to realize and assimilate recent developments, as well as to judge interdisciplinary meteorological questions.

 The Master's students also develop skills in the handling of measurement equipment, as well as knowledge of measuring methods (both in-situ- and remote sensing methods).
 Mathematics and Physics are the prerequisite and basis for describing and understanding meteorological problems and interrelations.
-The major part of the courses in the Master's degree program is composed of the research areas of Meteorology.
+The major part of the courses in the Master's degree program is composed of the research areas of meteorology and atmospheric physics.
 Great importance is placed on the Practical Phase, which is followed by the phase of writing the Master's thesis.
-Studying Meteorology also means to engage with many related sciences.
-Meteorology has an impact on almost all areas of life, and is therefore of great importance for life on earth.
+Studying meteorology and atmospheric physics also means to engage with many related sciences.
+Meteorology and atmospheric physics has an impact on almost all areas of life, and is therefore of great importance for life on earth.

 Course of Study